-Before you buy and sell Reserved Instances, you can learn more about them by reading Steps for Using Reserved Instances.
+Before you buy and sell Reserved Instances, you can learn more about the process by reading Steps for Using Reserved Instances.

 Standard one- and three-year terms for Reserved Instances are available for purchase from AWS, and non-standard terms are available for purchase from third-party resellers through the Reserved Instance Marketplace.

 Optimize your Reserved Instance costs by selecting the pricing model that best matches how often you plan to use your instances.
 For more information, see Choosing Reserved Instances Based on Your Usage Plans.

 Learn more about the pricing benefit of Reserved Instances.
 For more information, see Understanding the Pricing Benefit of Reserved Instances.

 Understand Reserved Instance pricing tiers and how to take advantage of discount pricing.
 For more information, see Understanding Reserved Instance Pricing Tiers.

 You can sell your unused Reserved Instances in the Reserved Instance Marketplace.
 The Reserved Instance Marketplace makes it possible for sellers who have Reserved Instances that they no longer need to find buyers who are looking to purchase additional capacity.
 Reserved Instances bought and sold through the Reserved Instance Marketplace work like any other Reserved Instances.
 For more information, see Reserved Instance Marketplace.